kitsunekyo/nexxar-coding-challenge/README.md

 - please use BEM or other naming conventions

 Send us your finished work as a package by email.
-If you have any questions please email tl@nexxar.com or gw@nexxar.com.

 ## Usage